WiFi fee removal Compatable modems/routers Included WiFi models Why charge?

 Purchasing your own router and/or modem is going to cost anywhere from $50–200, depending on what hardware you get.

 I’ll run through some suggestions below, but for now, here’s a quick rundown on how the WiFi fee adds up so you can understand how long it’ll take for the equipment investment to pay off:

 |Plan Name||Price with WiFi fee||Price with WiFi fee removed||Wifi Fee||WiFi fee annualized|

-They previously provided Internet Ultra equipment for free as well, but as of 2021, have started to charge for it again.
+They previously provided Internet Ultra equipment for free as well, but started to charge for it again last year.